WarrG3X/DobotVR/README.md

 7. All demos are saved in the `gym-dobot/gym_dobot/envs/Demos` folder.
 Each demo is saved as a separate file with a timestamp which contains the action, observation, info value for each step in an episode.

 8. After all demos have been taken, they need to be merged into a single file.
 This can be done using the `demo_merge.py` script in the `envs` folder.
 This script will parse all `.npz` files in the `Demos` folder and save a merged timestamped `.npz` file in the `Demos/Merged/` folder.

+## Notes
+ - In case you need to edit the Unity Env, main logic is in `MJRemote.cs`.
+This script was originally provided as a part of the Mujoco Unity Plugin but was modified for Oculus support.
+You can compare it with `MJRemoteOriginal.cs` script in the `Misc` directory to understand the modifications.
+ - Don’t save a demo the very first time the simulation runs as there is usually a brief stutter when it connects for the first time.